 Hi and welcome to A Multitude of Musings.
-My name is Astrid and I’ve had a ton of blogs ever since joining WordPress in 2007.
-Though I usually write pretty openly there too, I don’t share my inner experiences there.
+My name is Astrid and I am 36-years-old.
+I’ve had a ton of blogs ever since joining WordPress in 2007.
+Though I used to write pretty openly there too, I don’t share my inner experiences there.
 I intend to do that here.

 One of these experiences is long-term institutionalization.
-From November 2007 until May 2017, we resided in a psychiatric hospital.
-We collected a bunch of diagnoses there, including for some time dissociative identity disorder (DID) and PTSD.
-These were later changed to borderline personality disorder, which was then downgraded to BPD traits.
+From November 2007 until May 2017, I resided in a psychiatric hospital.
+I collected a bunch of diagnoses there, including for some time dissociative identity disorder (DID) and PTSD.
+These were later changed to borderline personality disorder (BPD), which was then downgraded to BPD traits.
 At the end, we were even told we have dependent personality disorder.
 Apparently long-time institutionalization causes a personality disorder these days.

-The reason we were initially hospitalized was the fact that we couldn’t cope with independent living as a person with multiple disabilities.
-We’re blind, autistic and have mild motor impairments due to a brain injury we sustained shortly after birth.
+The reason I was initially hospitalized was the fact that I couldn’t cope with independent living as a person with multiple disabilities.
+I’m blind, autistic and have mild cerebral palsy (motor impairments due to a brain injury sustained shortly after birth).
 That autism diagnosis has been confirmed at least four times, because people constantly doubted it and wanted more evidence.
-Now we hope to finally be taken seriously and treated like the complex person we are.
-In other words, we hope to be treated like we’re a human rather than a set of labels.
+Now I hope to finally be taken seriously and treated like the complex person I am.
+In other words, I hope to be treated like we’re a human rather than a set of labels.